hanwant9684/Save_Restricted_Content/replit.md

     *   **Authentication & Access Control:** Features a user authentication and permission system, including phone-based authentication for restricted content.
     *   **Session Pooling:** Manages user sessions with a maximum of 3 concurrent sessions and a 30-minute idle timeout.
     *   **Smart Session Eviction:** Protects active downloads by only evicting idle sessions when all slots are busy, ensuring uninterrupted user experience.
+    *   **Smart Session Timeout (Dec 2025):** Sessions with active downloads are NEVER disconnected due to idle timeout.
+The periodic cleanup task checks `download_queue.active_downloads` before expiring any session, ensuring downloads complete successfully.
+Sessions are only cleaned up after downloads finish and the idle timeout expires.
     *   **Legal Acceptance System:** Requires users to accept Terms & Conditions and a Privacy Policy (compliant with Indian and international laws) before using bot features, with acceptance stored persistently in the database.

 3.  **Monetization & Ads:**